-Scott Berkun is the bestselling author of eight books on design, innovation, remote work, and more.
+Scott Berkun is the bestselling author of nine books on design, innovation, remote work, and more.
 His most recent book, Why Design Is Hard, is the second of a pair on why design makes a difference and how designers can best go about it.
 That is the focus of today’s conversation.

 Show notes